Pavan-Silva/go-zen/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/Pavan-Silva/go-zen.svg)](https://pkg.go.dev/github.com/Pavan-Silva/go-zen)

-A lightweight, high-performance HTTP microframework for Go built on `net/http`.
+A lightweight, high-performance HTTP framework for Go built on `net/http`.
 Zero-allocation radix tree routing, batteries-included middleware, and a minimal API.

+> **Disclaimer:** Zen is built for learning and experimentation.
+It may contain bugs, incomplete features, or breaking changes.
+Use at your own risk in production environments.

 ## Features